Big-Life-Lab/pbl-planning-tool-documentation/vignettes/README.md

 This folder contains:

-- Sample data: a synthetic data set for case examples,
+- CCHS data file: A 1% sample of the CCHS 2013 PUMF file.
+Please visit the [Planning Tool](https://planning.projectbiglife.ca/) for 10% and 100% files

 and the R code for the case examples: